mysteryUser97214/CodeChallenge/README.md

-## Code Challenge
+# Code Challenge

-Take a variable number of identically structured json records and de-duplicate the set.
+**Objective:** Take a variable number of identically structured json records and de-duplicate the set.

 **Records are considered duplicates if:**
  - `_id` properties are the same